 It must be stated that this is not a definitive list!
 On this matter, BetaKit is not and cannot be the final word.
 In addition to the people found below, we’d like to highlight resources created by the DMZ, Women and Color, FinTech Growth Syndicate, Ria Lupton and RC Woodmass (who can be found on this list!), as well as this list by Twitter of influential female voices.

-Of course, this is not a definitive list!
-Share in the comments below the women in the Canadian tech community that you’re celebrating today.
+We also encourage you to continue to share in the comments below and on social media the women in the Canadian tech community that you’re celebrating today.

 Janelle Hinds, founder of Helping Hands App